VeraLiconaResearchGroup/MHSGenerationAlgorithms/containers/hbc/README.md

 The implementation provided in [src/alg](src/alg) is compiled from C++ code written by Céline Hébert and available from the MTMiner project [website](//forge.greyc.fr/projects/kdariane/wiki/Mtminer).
 It is provide as-is and without warranty.
 ***WARNING***: Testing has revealed that this sofwtare does not accurately generate all MHSes.

+## Building
+To build the container yourself, run the following from this directory:

+    docker build -t compsysmed/hbc:latest .

+**You do not need to build the container yourself to use the algorithms.**
+You can fetch a prebuilt copy of the container by running the following:

+    docker pull compsysmed/hbc:latest